-2. Manually with AI-Signals.
+2. Manually with AI forex signals.

-Wiseinvest also provides AI forex signals that perfectly fit into MT4, MT5 and any trading platform.
+Wiseinvest also provides AI forex signals that perfectly fit into MT4, MT5, and any trading platform.
 To trade with our AI forex signals, you must simply copy the data you receive from each real-time signal into any forex brokerage account of your choice.

 - Symbol (forex pair)

 - Position size (number of units or lots)